 Here’s a look at the kinds of tech jobs—even some of today’s hottest, like developers and data scientists—that could one day find themselves on the digital scrap heap and how you can avoid that dead end.

-In the past, specialization in a particular tech discipline almost guaranteed employment.
+In the past, specialisation in a particular tech discipline almost guaranteed employment.
 Now it’s a ticket to involuntary retirement.

 “When I first started out in the IT industry, I did a lot of Windows server work,” says David Cox, CEO and co-founder of LiquidVPN, an anonymous virtual private network service.
 “The rise of Azure and the Linux takeover has put most Windows admins out of work.
 Many of my old colleagues have had to retrain for Linux or go into something else entirely.”